Universities in Sweden

 - Many programs are offered in English.
 TOEFL/IELTS score is required for admission in programs taught in English.

-- Visa requirements: Proof of admission in a college + self financial support for entire duration of course.
+- Visa requirements: Proof of admission in a college + self-financial support for the entire duration of course.

 High standard of education

 Curricula in Sweden are designed to include investigative research at all levels of education, which enhance independent thinking.
 Sweden is known for its rigorous control on quality of education imparted and has one of the most ambitious evaluation patterns to ensure students graduate with a competitive edge over their peers globally.

 The fact that Sweden has been bestowing the Nobel Prize since 1895 and has universities like Uppsala and Lund that were set up way back in the 15th century is a testament to its high standards of education.
 What's more, Sweden's universities are given independence in designing their syllabi.
 This helps them offer students the newest courses and adapt to the changing market with ease.
 Besides, Sweden spends nearly 3.6% of its GDP in research, which makes it an excellent place for future researchers.
 It is no wonder that students from across 80 countries strongly prefer moving to Sweden for PhDs.

 |Uppsala University|| 73|